Communication Tips for People with Hearing Loss… and Family and Friends

 Be patient with yourself and your communication partners.
 You will not always understand everything, but by using these ideas you should get the most important information.

-Communication Tips for Family and Friends
+Hearing Loss Communication Strategies for Family and Friends

 Hearing loss can make communication frustrating for everyone.
 It is most frustrating for the person with the hearing loss.
 There are some ways of speaking that have been proven to make it easier for people to understand better when they have hearing loss.
 Here are some ideas on how to make it easier for all.